mx2913/funkwhale/docs/user_documentation/libraries/index.md

-# Manage your libraries
+# Libraries

-A Funkwhale library is a way of organizing audio content you upload to your pod.
+Libraries enable you to organize audio content you upload to your pod.
 You can set the privacy level on libraries to control who can access them.
 Choose from the available privacy levels:

 - __Everyone, across all instances__ – the library's content is available to everybody who interacts with your pod.
 This includes users of other pods.
 - __Everyone on this instance__ – the library's content is available to all users on your pod.
 This does not include users of other pods.